Australia in the Eurovision Song Contest: 2015–present: Participation

 In 2019, it was announced that for the first time, Australian viewers would be given the opportunity to choose their Eurovision representative.
 The Eurovision - Australia Decides national final took place on 9 February 2019, with a 50/50 say between an Australian jury and a televote to determine who would represent the country at the 2019 contest.
 Eurovision – Australia Decides was hosted in Gold Coast, Queensland by Myf Warhurst and Joel Creasey.
 The winner was Kate Miller-Heidke with the song "Zero Gravity".
 Runners-up Electric Fields were selected as the Australian jury spokespersons.
-At the contest in Tel Aviv, Israel, Australia went on to finish 9th in the final, after winning the first semi-final.
+Ahead of the contest in Tel Aviv, Israel, Australia's participation in the contest was confirmed by the EBU and SBS until 2023.
+Australia went on to finish ninth in the final, after winning the first semi-final.

 SBS announced it would host Eurovision – Australia Decides – Gold Coast 2020 to choose their representative for the 2020 contest.
 The event was held on the Gold Coast from 7–8 February, and Montaigne with "Don't Break Me" emerged as the winner.
 Following the cancellation of the 2020 contest, SBS internally selected Montaigne to represent Australia in the 2021 contest, this time with "Technicolour".
 For the first time since its 2015 debut, Australia failed to qualify for the final, finishing 14th in the first semi-final with 28 points.

 Eurovision – Australia Decides returned to select the Australian entry for the 2022 contest.
 The show took place on 26 February, and was won by Sheldon Riley with the song "Not the Same".
 At the contest in Turin, Italy, Australia went on to finish in 15th place in the final with 125 points, after finishing in second place in the second semi-final with 243 points.

 For the 2023 contest, SBS internally selected Voyager, who had finished runner-up in Eurovision – Australia Decides the year prior, to represent the country with the song "Promise".

-Australia's participation in the contest has been confirmed by the EBU and SBS until 2023.
+They qualified for the final, which took place on 13 May, and finished ninth overall with 151 points.
+On 21 September 2023, SBS was revealed to be discussing its participation beyond 2023, and Australia ultimately appeared on the official list of participants for the 2024 contest on 5 December 2023.
+Electric Fields were internally selected to represent the country in 2024 with "One Milkali (One Blood)", but failed to qualify for the final, finishing 11th in the first semi-final with 41 points.